College Writing Program

 Students who would benefit from additional support in making connections between college-level reading and writing, crafting sound sentences, and developing cogent arguments will be supported in a few different ways.
 Reading and writing labs as well as individualized tutoring are offered at campus academic support centers.

-The Writing Program offers select upper-level courses beyond the required sequence to hone your skills and prepare you to shine in careers where writing matters.
+The Writing Program offers select upper-level courses beyond the required sequence, including a full minor in Writing, to hone your skills and prepare you to shine in careers where writing matters.